-Annual Contribution Limit: Currently, annual contributions are limited to \$17,000 per year from all sources, but there is an exception to this limit for some employed Account Owners.
+Annual Contribution Limit: Currently, annual contributions are limited to \$16,000 (increasing to \$17,000 on January 1, 2023) per year, but there is an exception to this limit for some employed Account Owners.
 Employed Account Owners who have earned income for the year, and who have not made or received any contributions to a 401(k), a defined contribution plan, a 403(b) annuity plan, or a 457(b) deferred compensation plan have a higher Annual Contribution Limit.
-The Annual Contribution Limit for those employed Account Owners is \$17,000 plus the lesser of: (i) the Account Owner's earned income for the calendar year; or (ii) the Federal Poverty Level for a one- person household in the Account Owner's state of residence for the previous calendar year.
+The Annual Contribution Limit for those employed Account Owners is \$16,000 (increasing \$17,000 on January 1, 2023) plus the lesser of: (i) the Account Owner's earned income for the calendar year; or (ii) the Federal Poverty Level for a one-person household in the Account Owner's state of residence for the previous calendar year.

-Applicable Law: The Account, Colorado ABLE, and this Plan Disclosure Booklet are subject to (1) Section 529A and any regulations adopted pursuant to Section 529A; (2) the ABLE Act and any regulations adopted pursuant to the ABLE Act; (3) the Enabling Legislation and any regulations adopted pursuant to the Enabling Legislation; (4) any policies and operating procedures adopted for Colorado ABLE by the state of Colorado or Collegelnvest; (5) any other Federal or State statute, regulation, or other law applicable to Colorado ABLE or the Account; and (6) any amendments to the laws, policies, and operating procedures in the preceding subsections (1)-(5).
+Applicable Law: The Account, Plan, and this Plan Disclosure Booklet are subject to (1) Section 529A and any regulations adopted pursuant to Section 529A; (2) the ABLE Act and any regulations adopted pursuant to the ABLE Act; (3) the Enabling Legislation and any regulations adopted pursuant to the Enabling Legislation; (4) any policies and operating procedures adopted for the Plan by the State or the State Administrator; (5) any other Federal or State statute, regulation, or other law applicable to the Plan or the Account; and (6) any amendments to the laws, policies, and operating procedures in the preceding subsections (1)-(5).
 Any amendments to Applicable Law shall become effective as of the effective date of such amendment.